dragonkarp/michaelli_hw2_start_profile_webpage/instructions/README.md

 (1), all html pages: I cannot get the buttons at the top to be highlighted on their corresponding pages.
 The "About" button stays highlighted on all pages.
 I want the portfolio button to highlight is this is the case.
 I thought this had something to do with the code:
 <span class="sr-only">(current)</span> so I included it in the corresponding pages.
 The drop 3-bar drop down menu that appears at the right side of the navbar does not actually have functionality to drop down and display link options.

 (2), contact.html: I have not finished the styling.
 Having trouble finding out how to align item in top section from bottom section.
 Don't know if I need to change my HTML structure, or add CSS.
-Also don't know why the link to my LinkedIn page isn't working(it's a direct link; it works when pasted into searchbar).
+Also don't know why the link to my LinkedIn page isn't working(it's a direct link; it works when pasted into search bar).

 +++++++++++++++++++++